A unified diagrammatic approach to topological fixed point models: Non-chiral topological order in 2+1 dimensions

 Note that it is precisely the move derived in Eq.~\eqref{eq:face_removal} which allows us to add/remove the $012$ face on the right hand side of the tetrahedron mapping in Eq.~\eqref{eq:tetrahedron_mapping}.
 If we now apply the face-edge mapping to the 2-3 Pachner move, each triangle will be doubled (taking the version of the mapping including the $012$ triangle).
 We can apply the move $T$ in Eq.~\eqref{eq:pillow_removal} to reduce each triangle pair to a single triangle.
 Next, we can apply the moves derived in Eq.~\eqref{eq:face_removal} and \eqref{eq:2face_removal} to remove all interior triangles and edges on the left and right, which yields an equation between twice the same network.
 Applying this procedure in the opposite direction, we have found a derivation of the mapped 2-3 Pachner move from the moves of the face-edge liquid.

 We still have to show that the two mappings are weak inverses to each other.
-The mappings change the bindings, such that applying both mappings maps every open index to six open indices.
-Thus, we have to use the generalized notion of weak inverse from Section~\ref{sec:volume_simplification_equivalence}.
-We won't explicitly show that the two mappings applied in sequence (in both orders) are equivalent to a circuit of moves acting on non-overlapping patches.
+The mappings change the bond dimension variables, such that applying both mappings maps every open index to six open indices.
+Thus, we have to use the generalized notion of weak inverse first mentioned in from Section~\ref{sec:edge_liquid_equivalence}.
+We won't explicitly show that the two mappings applied in sequence (in both orders) are equivalent to via moves acting on non-overlapping patches.
 However, it is easy to see that the composition of the two mappings defines a topology-preserving refinement of the cellulation, which can be undone by moves.